Buffalo Sabres: Final trip and ownership turnover (1996–2005)

 Team president Larry Quinn fired general manager John Muckler, who had a noted feud with Nolan.
-Hasek, who supported Muckler, openly told reporters at the NHL Awards Ceremony he did not respect Nolan, placing new general manager Darcy Regier in a tough position.
-He offered Nolan just a one-year contract for a reported $500,000.
-Nolan refused on the grounds his previous contract was for two years.
+Hasek, who supported Muckler, openly told reporters at the NHL Awards Ceremony he did not respect Nolan.
+The new general manager, Darcy Regier, offered Nolan just a one-year contract, but Nolan refused.
 Regier then pulled the contract off the table and did not offer another one, ending Nolan's tenure as Sabres coach.
-Nolan was offered several jobs from the Tampa Bay Lightning and New York Islanders, which he turned down, and was out of the NHL until June 2006 when he was named coach of the Islanders.
 Former Sabres captain Lindy Ruff was hired as head coach on July 21, 1997, agreeing to a three-year contract.
-The Sabres organization, after having their most successful season in nearly two decades, had fired both the reigning NHL Executive of the Year (Muckler) and Coach of the Year (Nolan).

-New owners and return to the Finals
+New owners and return to the Final

 During the 1997–98 season, the Sabres, which had lost $32 million over the previous three seasons and nearly missed payroll in December 1997, were sold by Northrop Knox to John Rigas, owner of Adelphia Communications.
-Shortly thereafter, Quinn was dismissed and replaced by John Rigas' son, Timothy Rigas.
-Behind Hasek, left-winger Miroslav Satan (who led the team in scoring), right-winger Donald Audette, center Michael Peca and several role-playing journeymen including Matthew Barnaby, the Sabres reached the Eastern Conference Finals that season, but lost to the Washington Capitals in six games.
+Shortly thereafter, Quinn was dismissed and replaced by John's son, Timothy Rigas.
+The Sabres reached the conference finals that season, but lost to the Washington Capitals in six games.

-In 1998–99, Miroslav Satan scored 40 goals.
-The Sabres would add centers Stu Barnes from the Pittsburgh Penguins and Joe Juneau from the Capitals.
-Michal Grosek had the best season of his career, and the team finally returned to the Stanley Cup Finals, this time against the Presidents' Trophy winner, the Dallas Stars.
-In Game 6, Stars winger Brett Hull's triple-overtime goal ended the series, and the Stars were awarded the Cup.
+In the 1998–99 season, Satan scored 40 goals, doing so during the dead puck era where goal-scoring had dropped to 5.19 goals per game.
+The Sabres also added centers Stu Barnes from the Pittsburgh Penguins and Joe Juneau from the Capitals.
+The team returned to the Stanley Cup Final, this time against the Presidents' Trophy-winning Dallas Stars.
+In game six, Brett Hull's triple-overtime goal ended the series, and the Stars were awarded the Cup.
 In 1999, it was illegal to score a goal if an offensive player's skate entered the crease before the puck did.
-However, NHL officials maintained that Hull's two shots in the goal mouth constituted a single possession of the puck since the puck deflected off Hasek.
+However, NHL officials maintained that Hull's two shots in the crease constituted a single possession of the puck since the puck deflected off Hasek.
 The rule was changed for the following season, allowing players to be inside the goaltender's crease as long as they do not interfere with the goaltender.